Skip to the main content.

 You have a couple of options here: you can use a cloud hosting service like Dropbox, Google Drive, or Microsoft’s OneDrive and simply share links to the folders.
 This is a convenient option, but it’s not the most secure.
 Savvi has a great feature that’s built just for this purpose.
 They’re a partner of ours, and our customers get a free Savvi data room when they sign up for Forecastr.

-#4: Investor Pipeline
+#4: Investor pipeline

 The best pitch deck and financial model will get your startup nowhere if you never present them to qualified potential investors.
 You’ll need to invest the time to build a strong investor pipeline before you start raising capital for your business.